Page last updated 27/12/2025.

 Read Lot’s Wife’s live coverage of the debate (view thread without an account).

 The vote was conducted with 23 MSC members and proxies present besides the chair.
 The first vote by show of hands was declared 11 in favour, 11 against and 2 abstentions, with Sasha casting the tiebreaking vote against.
 A recount was declared 11 in favour, 11 against and 2 abstentions, with Sasha casting the tiebreaking vote against.
-Supporters of the motions discovered that the total both times was 24, more than the 23 votes that there were supposed to be.
+Supporters of the motions identified that the total both times was 24, more than the 23 votes that there were supposed to be.

 After some argument, a physical division was called.
 Returning 11 votes in favour, 10 against and 2 abstentions, the 3 motions passed.